BillyCheung10botics/watson_token_generator/README.md

 # watson_token_generator
+This setup a server with a cron job generating a token of Watson STT evey hour.
-This repository is under development.
+Currently, this repository is under development.

 ## Build
 open terminal in root directory and run the following to install the neccessary packages.